liluxdev/jan-ai-toughtloop-client/README.md

    -  Live model switching (log model who responded in the conversation db) - IN PROGRESS [needs JAN support]!
    -  Option to remember the whole conversations - DONE!
    -  Option to temporarly ignore all role==='assistant' messages - DONE! (in the hope to try to unlock the 'stallo' when a model goes in ripetitive answers loop)
-   -  Mechanism to let the model be able to generate and save new toughloop prompt (auto creating the self prompts to be randomly send periodically)
+   -  Mechanism to let the model be able to generate and save new toughtloop prompt (auto creating the self prompts to be randomly send periodically)
       - E.g. make another inverval to ask if she wants to add a prompt to the pool, instructing to respond with a safeword:addprompt to be matched (contained) in the response (then replaced) and if it matches it adds and save the prompt to prompts.db
    - Fine tuning [needs JAN support]: when JAN.ai fine-tuning APIs will be available use them to do a live fine tuning of the model with all the system, user and assistant conversation history
    -  UX Message(s) Selection (long press)